Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 <p>  <div style="text-align: justify">
 To motivate the need to predict the solutions of PDEs it is helpful to have a look at another type of PDEs to illustrate the variety of problems they describe.
 Looking at different types of PDEs will be helpful later during the discussion of the paper, where you will see the importance of ML algorithms that can generalize to different PDE types.
 Let's have a look at the advection euqation (a PDE of hyperbolic type).
 The advection equation models how a quantity is transported in space: Examples include the wave propagation of a tsunami (The shalow water equation), the contaminant transport in a river by fluid motion...
-In the following video you can see how the numerical solution of the shallow water euqation describes the propagation of a wave in a fluid with reflective boundary conditions.
+In the following example you can observe the numerical solution of the shallow water euqation  (that e.g. describes the propagation of a wave in a fluid) with reflective boundary conditions.
 </div> </p>

 {:refdef: style="text-align: center;"}